-Mr. Henderson writes thus from Belize, May 9th:-
+Mr. Henderson writes thus from Belize, May 9th :--

-I trust you have received my letter sent by last packet, wherein I endeavoured to show how necessary a printing press would be to carry out our translation operations.
+I trust you have received my letter sent by however, do nothing relative to setting up last packet, wherein I endeavoured to show the press until I hear from you.
+Should the how necessary a printing press would be to carry out our translation operations.
 I shall, as to justify you in sending out a printer, I can only repeat that he will have a neat population will in due time, like the Dutch house to dwell in, and a hearty welcome and Chinese, turn its swamps and ridges into awaiting him.